tijanmdr/todoList/README.md

 # TodoList

-This project is created by Tijan Manandhar as a part of the assessment.
+This is is to do list application written in Angular with Translation Service with different languages with the help of Microsoft Translator.

 ## Prerequisites: